Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 This `OriginalValuesMap` is a {key,value} dictionary identifying which properties have changed and their pre-change values.

-The `ContextProvider` can (and usually will) use this map to update *only the fields* of the corresponding entity record in the data store that *are keys of the `OriginalValuesMap`*.
+The `PersistenceManager` can (and usually will) use this map to update *only the fields* of the corresponding entity record in the data store that *are keys of the `OriginalValuesMap`*.
 You should assume that if a property is not a key in the `OriginalValuesMap`, that field will not be updated.

 ##### Updating a property